rodekruis/caladrius/README.md

                         shapes of the buildings, their respective
                         administrative regions and addresses (if --query-
-                        address-api has been run) (default: False)
+                        address-api has been run) (default: False) --label-type label_type
+                        Sets whether the damage label should be produced on a continuous scale or in classes. (default: regression)
 ```

 ## Interface